2 Days in Zion National Park: The Complete Guide

 Observation Point used to be accessible from the main shuttle route, but now, due to a massive rockfall, is only accessible via the dirt roads of the more remote eastern section of the park.

-The 6.7 mile out-and-back trail is fairly easy, with minimal elevation gain (695 feet) towards the end of the trail (be forewarned- you actually walk downhill on the way to Observation Point so save some of your energy to climb uphill on the return!).
-Most of the trail itself is a pleasant hike through a pine forest, with the last half mile or so offering those gorgeous vistas of Zion.
+The 6.7 mile out-and-back trail is fairly easy, with minimal elevation gain (695 feet) towards the end of the trail.
+Be forewarned- you actually walk downhill on the way to Observation Point so save some of your energy to climb uphill on the return!

 Couple sitting at the edge of a cliffside by Zion National Park in Utah